yereverluvinunclebert/tbSteampunk-clock-calendar/README.md

-# Steampunk Clock Calendar-VB6
+# Steampunk Clock Calendar-TwinBasic

-A FOSS Desktop Utility VB6 WoW64 Widget for Windows XP, ReactOS, Vista, Win7, 8 and 10/11+.
+A FOSS Desktop Utility TwinBasic WoW64 Widget for Windows XP, ReactOS, Vista, Win7, 8 and 10/11+.

 My current VB6/TwinBasic/RC6 PSD program being worked upon now, in progress, don't download it yet expecting it to work in all respects, as it is far from complete.
 Estimated at 99% graphically complete but only 82% code-complete.
 I am always adding in new functionality as this is an educational project for me.
 What does the program do already in its unfinished state?